Cryptolens/docs/faq/index.md

 ##### Per instance
 When the identifier changes frequently (for example, in the case of [docker containers](/licensing-models/containers)) or when there is no reliable way to obtain an identifier (for example, in the case with virtual machines), it is better to generate a random identifier each time the application starts, use it only within one session and the discard it.
 Since this will lead to a large number of new end users being registered with the license, we recommend to apply the [floating license model](/licensing-models/floating).

+In C\#, the GUID can be obtained as follows:

 ```cs
 var machineCode = Guid.NewGuid();
 ```

+In Python, it can be achieved as follows:

 ```python
 import uuid